 - One letter of recommendation from an academic professional

 Often, home schooled students have completed college-level courses to supplement their education.
 Students who have completed college-level courses are highly encouraged to submit an official transcript.
+Finally, home schooled applicants are highly encouraged to complete and submit the optional Freshman Application Short Answer Questions.

 The final transcript for enrolling students should either originate from an accredited home school organization or be signed by the individual responsible for the student’s home school education.